aregrid/aregrid-docs/readme.md

 ## z-document

-> a document editor - the design idea is based on Google Docs
+> Docs editor - the design idea is based on Google Docs.
+If you want to know more details，please visit https://bit.ly/3zkIvRe .
+A powerful cloud document editing tool based on webpack and typescript and react.

 # preview